-You may want to upgrade your tech as we begin a new year, but buying a new laptop computer can be confusing.
+You may want to upgrade your tech soon, but buying a new laptop computer can be confusing.
 There have never been more brands, features and configurations to consider, and given that we're still dealing with inflation, you may also be concerned about rising prices.
 The good news is, companies are still making a ton of new laptops, and there are a wide range of models for you to choose from the budget HP Pavilion Aero 13 to the convertible Microsoft Surface Pro 9 to our best overall pick of the Apple MacBook Air M2.
 We've made it less complicated for you to pick out the best laptop for your needs.

 After working out how much money you want to spend, the laptop’s operating system is usually the first thing you have to narrow down.
 As always, the decision is slightly easier for people who prefer an Apple MacBook.
 Now that the company has brought its M-series chips to its whole lineup — your only real considerations are budget, screen size and how much power you need.

 Over on Team Windows, however, the shift to ARM-based chips hasn’t been as smooth.
 Though Apple laptops have been able to bring huge increases in battery life while maintaining (and in some cases improving) performance with their own silicon, PC makers have been limited by Windows’ shortcomings.
 Microsoft released Windows 11 last year, and it’s supposed to run better on ARM-powered machines.
 Since the first of these laptops, like Lenovo’s ThinkPad X13s or 10w tablet, haven’t been available for review yet, we can’t tell how well the system runs.
 Of course, you can upgrade to Windows 11 on existing ARM-based PCs, but for now, it’s still safer to stick with an Intel or AMD processor.